Treats acromegaly (a growth hormone disorder) and tumors in the stomach, bowels, or pancreas.

 - Missed dose: Call your doctor or pharmacist for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines and foods can affect how lanreotide works.
+- Some medicines can affect how lanreotide works.
 Tell your doctor if you are using any of the following:

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, or thyroid problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, gallbladder disease, heart problems, or thyroid problems.